LBMC/qY2H-Affinity-Ladder/README.md

 *<span style="color:teal">5 Output files</span>*
 -
 The program generates two files.
 One `.csv` table containing the `mean BFP` value for each file (after substraction of the negative control, if selected), and one `.pdf` report file with the graph.
 This two files have a common unique prefix based on the date and time of analysis.

+*<span style="color:teal">6 Example files</span>*
+-
+The flow-cytometry files used to perform this example are available [Here](https://www.google.com)